pperrier27/ImgurSwitcher/README.md

 ## How To Use ##
 Here are the key combinations:

-* ALT + D: Set background to the next image in the album (wraps around)
+* ALT+D: Set background to the next image in the album (wraps around)
-* ALT + A: Set background to the previous image in the album (wraps around)
+* ALT+A: Set background to the previous image in the album (wraps around)
-* ALT + R: Set background to a random image in the album
+* ALT+R: Set background to a random image in the album
-* ALT + S: Save the current background image to a location of your choice
+* ALT+S: Save the current background image to a location of your choice
-* ALT + U: Set the URL to the Imgur album you want to use as the image source
+* ALT+U: Set the URL to the Imgur album you want to use as the image source
-* ALT + Q: Quit ImgurSwitcher
+* ALT+Q: Quit ImgurSwitcher

 ## Support ##
 Tested on my Windows 10 64-bit machine (i.e. the only one I have access to right now :) ).